Southland-Steel/ssf-powerfab/checkups/docs/cutlist_invalidations.md

 **Issue**: The item is assigned to a machine that cannot process it.
 **Resolution**: Reassign the item to an appropriate machine or modify the item to be compatible with the assigned machine.

+### Piece Mark Pattern Mismatch

+**Issue**: The pattern information doesn't match the expected piece mark details.
+**Resolution**: Verify the pattern information against the shop drawings and update the production system accordingly.

 ## Workflow

 1. **Identify**: Use the Cutlist Invalidations tool to identify items that need attention.
-2. **Investigate**: Click on an item to view detailed information and determine the cause of invalidation.
+2. **Investigate**: Click on an item to view detailed information, including pattern details, and determine the cause of invalidation.
 3. **Resolve**: Address the issue based on the specific problem identified.
 4. **Verify**: Once the issue is resolved, the item should no longer appear in the invalidations list.